djalbat/easy/README.md

 -  window
 -  document

 The `Window` and `Document` classes are not exported, only singletons, hence the lowercase.
-Note also that if the underlying `window` and `document` global objects are not defined (for whatever reason), then these singletons will also be undefined.
+Note also that if the underlying `window` and `document` global objects are not defined, for whatever reason, then these singletons will also be undefined.

 Obviously the list is incomplete.
-If you want to create other elements, use the `Element` class directly.
+If you want to create other elements, you can extend the `Element` or `InputElement` classes.

 ## Standard methods